Luke-Poeppel/treeplotter/Installation.md

 ```
 $ pip3 install treeplotter
 ```
-To plot tree diagrams in HTML files, the basic requirements are:
+To plot tree diagrams in HTML files, the basic requirements are: `homebrew`, `imagemagick`, `node`, and `browserify`.
-1. `homebrew`
-2. `imagemagick`
-3. `node`
-4. `browserify`

 You can either install these requirements individually, or you can use the built-in `treeplotter` installation assistant.
 Simply run:
 ```
 $ treeplotter install-assist --standard True
 ```
-If you'd like to also be able to save screenshots of the trees as high-res PNGs, you will need the following three things:
+If you'd like to also be able to save screenshots of the trees as high-res PNGs, you will also need `phantomJS`, `R`, and `webshot`.
-5. `phantomJS`
-6. `R`
-7. `webshot`

 Again, you can either install these requirements individually or use the `install-assistant` with:
 ```
 $ treeplotter install-assist screenshot
 ```